danirus/django-comments-xtd/docs/tutorial.rst

            }
        }

-We will enable each option alongside the following sections.
+We will enable each option in the next sections.

 Removal suggestion